mabster/mabster.github.io/content/posts/recent-posts-hugo-coder.md

 (Yeah I cheated a bit there with some inline style on the 'All posts" link!)

-The first thing I noticed, having added this, is that although the content on the home page is in a div with a class of 'centered', and its display is set to 'flex', the `flex-direction` property was not set, so the extensions sit /beside/ the about section rather than /below/ it!
+The first thing I noticed, having added this, is that although the content on the home page is in a div with a class of 'centered', and its display is set to 'flex', the `flex-direction` property was not set, so the extensions sit *beside* the about section rather than *below* it!
 That was easy to fix with some custom CSS:

 ```css
 .container.centered {